 Like WordPress.com, WordPress.org is the king of free blogging sites out there.
 It allows you to create a blog yourself, even if you’re a beginner.
 But unlike .com, with .org, you’ll have to host the software.
 Check out these 10 amazing web hosting services.

 Bluehost’s basic WordPress hosting costs $2.95/month.
 This package allows you to host one website.
 It also offers you 10 GB SSD Storage, a theme customization option, 24/7 Customer Support, a free 1-year domain, and more amazing features.

 So, you need to decide on your niche, select a brand name, buy hosting and domain, install WordPress, install a theme and supporting plugins, and start customizing your dream website.
-Alternatively, you can follow these steps to create a blog for free.

 6. Medium: Share your Stories